krypted/jamf_zendesk/README.md

 Please submit bug reports to [Issues](https://github.com/krypted/jamf_zendesk/issues).
 Pull requests are welcome.

+### Setup:

+1. Upload the .zip to your Private Apps section of Zendesk
+2. In the App Configuration settings ensure you supply:
+Your domain or FQDN (yourcompany.jamfcloud.com or servername.yourcompany.com) Your full Jamf Pro URL (https://yourcompany.jamfcloud.com or https://servername.yourcompany.com:8443) Base64 token without parenthesis (username:password) (for macOS users) 3 extension attribute Jamf IDs for macOS devices

+### Notes:
 - On-prem and Jamfcloud users!
 - Parses Zendesk ticket for email used to create ticket
 - Uses that email to find assigned devices in Jamf Pro